How To Get Customer Feedback

 Even if everything seems fine, there's always room for improvement.
 Adopting a growth mindset where you seek customer perspectives allows you to adapt to the times and prevent stagnation.

-Identifying your feedback goals
+Define your feedback goals

 The first step is to define your objectives for collecting feedback.
 Like any business initiative, you'll want to revisit these goals later and evaluate your progress.